Skip to content

 Key Designs

-• \(U(t) = \alpha U(t) + I + K(n)\) (accumulation of external input \(I\))
+• \(U(t) = \alpha U(t) + I + K(n)\) (Accumulation of external input \(I\))

-• \(V(t) = \sum_{n=0}^{t-1} K(n) \beta^{t-n-1}\) (accumulation of neighborhood coupling signals)
+• \(V(t) = \sum_{n=0}^{t-1} K(n) \beta^{t-n-1}\) (Accumulation of neighborhood coupling signals)

-• \(T(t) = \lambda \frac{1-\gamma^{t-1}}{1-\gamma}\) (threshold grows with iterations)
+• \(T(t) = \lambda \frac{1-\gamma^{t-1}}{1-\gamma}\) (Threshold grows with iterations)

-The core theorem (Theorem 4) derives a closed-form solution for the sustained firing condition: \(I > \frac{\lambda(1-\alpha)(1-\beta)}{(1-\gamma)(1-\beta+\text{sum}(W))} - \text{sum}(W)\) Corollary 1 follows: the external input must not exceed this threshold, and all parameters can be automatically configured from the input image, requiring no manual tuning.
+Theorem 4 derives the closed-form condition for "continuous firing": \(I > \frac{\lambda(1-\alpha)(1-\beta)}{(1-\gamma)(1-\beta+\text{sum}(W))} - \text{sum}(W)\).
+Its negation yields Corollary 1: as long as the external input does not exceed this threshold, abnormal continuous firing will not occur.
+Thus, all parameters can be automatically configured based on the input image, eliminating manual tuning.

-2. Spike-Count-Based Decision Map Generation: Two ND-CNP systems \(\Phi_A\) and \(\Phi_B\) take preprocessed \(A\) and \(B\) as inputs respectively, running until the maximum iteration count and outputting spike matrices \(SM_A\) and \(SM_B\).
-Firing counts \(F_A\) and \(F_B\) are computed within coupling radius \(r\), and the decision map is generated by direct comparison: \(DM(i,j) = \begin{cases} 1, & F_A(i,j) > F_B(i,j) \\ 0, & \text{otherwise} \end{cases}\) Focused regions produce more spikes (consistent with human visual perception), and the entire process requires no post-processing and is fully interpretable.
+The two systems \(\Phi_A\) and \(\Phi_B\) take preprocessed \(A\) and \(B\) as inputs and run for a maximum number of iterations, outputting pulse matrices \(SM_A\) and \(SM_B\).
+Firing counts \(F_A\) and \(F_B\) are calculated within a coupling radius \(r\), and the decision map is generated by direct pixel-wise comparison:

 Loss & Training

-This method requires no training whatsoever.
-All parameters (\(u, v, \tau\), etc.) are automatically configured through neurodynamical analysis.
-Key hyperparameters are coupling radius \(r=16\) and iteration count \(t=110\); sensitivity analysis demonstrates that these two parameters generalize well across different datasets.
+This method is entirely training-free.
+All parameters (\(u, v, \tau\), etc.) are automatically configured through neurodynamic analysis.
+Key hyperparameters include coupling radius \(r=16\) and iteration count \(t=110\).
+Sensitivity analysis demonstrates high generalizability of these parameters across different datasets.

 Key Experimental Results